max-winderbaum/Hypnodrhome-Youtube-Tool/README.md

 # Hypnodrhome Youtube Tool

-This tool aims to make it easy to download and convert youtube videos
+This tool aims to make it easy to download and convert youtube videos, with subsecond start and end times, to:
-to:

 - Audio Files
-- Animated Gifs (with subsecond start and end times)
+- Animated Gifs
-- Plain ol' Video Files (with subsecond start and end times)
+- Plain ol' Video Files

 ## Getting Started